-It is very important that you have a budget in place before you start looking for the house and that you stick to that budget.
-IF you do not then it is easy to start looking at ever more important properties and ending up buying something more expensive than you can really afford.
+It is very important that you have a budget in place before you start looking for a house and that you stick to that budget.
+If you do not then it is easy to start looking at ever more expensive properties and ending up buying something more expensive than you can really afford.

 What about rental income?

 You will hopefully be able to rent your vacation house for a part of the year to be able to earn some money.
 You should however never be reliant on this income.
 Make sure that you can afford to keep the house even if you get no rental income from it.
 It can be very hard to correctly predict how much money you will earn each year.
 One year you might earn a lot, the next you might not earn more then the upkeep of the house.
 Consider the income potential before you buy a house but never be dependent on it.